About case recording

 We must be respectful when we record gender identity for tamariki, rangatahi and others.
 Gender identity is self-defined.
 It is a person’s internal, deeply felt sense of being male, female, gender queer, trans, non-binary, gender fluid or other.

 We must record the gender someone identifies with in the person record.
-CYRAS fields allow male, female, or gender diverse to be recorded.
-If appropriate, other notes about gender can be added to CYRAS.
+CYRAS and CGIS fields allow male, female, or gender diverse to be recorded.
+If appropriate, other notes about gender can be added to CYRAS and CGIS.

 We must be open to change the gender recording if participants express a wish to be known differently.

 A genogram must be created for each tamaiti or rangatahi when a family group conference is required.
-It describes the composition of the whānau or family, and key relationships for up to 3 generations.
+It describes the composition of the whānau or family of all parents, and key relationships for up to 3 generations.
 The genogram must be recorded in CYRAS.

 Other more detailed whakapapa information for tamariki and rangatahi Māori must not be recorded in CYRAS.
 It is sensitive information that belongs to whānau.